 The look on your SO's face whenever you mention Harry Styles.

-Look, I know I'm not going to marry Harry.
-My fiancé has nothing to worry about.
+Look, I know I'm not actuallygoing to marry Harry.
+But it's nice to pretend sometimes.

 When you have to decide between paying your phone bill or buying concert tickets, and you're all, "Here, take my dollars."